digiltd/oh-rtd-test/Samples-Rules.md

   	end
 ```

 In addition you might want to format the values only with one or two digits behind the comma.
 So the trick here is to convert the .state value first to a DecimalType and then to a floatValue.
 The floatValue you can then format using %1.f for one digit or %2.f for two digits after the comma if you like.
-Tis exercise is needed because there is a difference between on how OpenHAB handles types (.state) and how Java is handling types (float).
+This exercise is needed because there is a difference between on how OpenHAB handles types (.state) and how Java is handling types (float).

 Important is as well to "include" the org.openhab.core.library.types.* in the beginning of the rule so that this will work properly.